lsst-ts/ts_tma_tma-documentation_maintenance-documents_eib_check-encoder-tape/README.md

 - Open the variable list and run the observing of the variables.
   ![Open Variable List](media/OpenVariableList.png)
   ![Start Observing variable list](media/StartObserving.png)
-- Force sdiLIMAZWPOS and sdiLIMAZWNEG.
+- Force the azimuth cable wrap limits.
+Force the variables sdiLIMAZWPOS and sdiLIMAZWNEG.
   ![Force ACW Variables](media/ForceACWVariables.png)
   - It is also recommend to force sdoHasStopOss and sdoSoftStopOss to avoid affecting the OSS if a E-Stop must be pressed during the test.
 - Check that the variables are forced.